llschall/llschall/README.md

 - 👋 Hi, I’m @llschall
 - 👀 I’m interested in Java, Arduino, and many other stuff :)
 - 🌱 I’m currently learning Kotlin and Python
-- 💞️  I am working on ardwloop, a library to control any Arduino project from a Java application.
+- 💞️  I am working on Ardwloop, a library to control any Arduino project from a Java application.
 - 📫 How to reach me: llschall@gmx.com

 This is my github account dedicated to free time projects and experimentations.<br>